A variety of skills are needed for every job, there’s no doubt about that.

 How Technical Skills and Soft Skills Work Together

-The modern job market requires that employees have both technical and soft skills to be successful in their job.
+The modern job market requires employees to have technical and soft skills to succeed in their jobs.
 Technical skills are the knowledge and abilities acquired to perform a specific job effectively.
-They are typically quantifiable, such as being able to perform a specific task.
+They are typically quantifiable, such as being able to perform a particular task.

 Soft skills are quite the complement of technical skills.
-They’re the interpersonal qualities that enable people to interact effectively with others.
+They’re the interpersonal qualities that enable people to interact effectively with others and complete the job.
 Those are easy to identify with interview questions about how you’d deal with a difficult coworker or something about how you’d deal with a situation.

 Jobs require the seamless integration of both technical and soft skills.
 An ideal combination allows people to work efficiently and effectively in a team environment.

-It benefits the organization to help employees gain professional development opportunities to learn technical and soft skills.
-That will ensure employees have a well-rounded skill set for success in their job.
+It benefits the organization by helping employees gain professional development opportunities to learn technical and soft skills.
+That will ensure employees have well-rounded talents for success in their jobs.

 Choosing Between Technical Skills and Soft Skills Training

-When considering employee training, employers must know how to balance investing in technical and soft skills training.
+Employers must know how to balance investing in technical and soft skills training when considering employee training.

 That’s no easy task since they’re both essential to successful employees.

-On one hand, technical skills training focuses on developing a worker’s competency and expertise in a particular area, such as computer programming or data analysis, or even how to use a software application.
-On the other hand, soft skill training is more focused on general interpersonal skills and personality traits, such as problem-solving, communication, and leadership.
+On the one hand, technical skills training focuses on developing a worker’s competency and expertise in a particular area, such as company software or data analysis.
+On the other hand, soft skill training focuses more on general interpersonal skills and personality traits, such as problem-solving, communication, and leadership.

 No organization can survive or thrive without both technical and soft skill training.